zyx7k/course-material/README.md

 # Course Material

-Being an ECE Student, I have uploaded question papers relevant to that stream.
-Although, you can still find papers for the common courses like DSA, Linear Algebra etc-, and also for some CS courses.
-The comprehensive list of the available papers is mentioned below.<br>
+I’ve compiled question papers for ECE core courses, electives I’ve taken, as well as some papers sourced from other contributors.
+You’ll also find papers for common courses like DSA, Linear Algebra, and a few CS courses.<br>

+For a full overview of all the available papers, please check the course tree in the README.<br>

-**`Note:`** I have tried my best to add as many papers as possible.
-If some paper for a particular exam is missing, it is most probably because it was a worksheet-based test and hence I could not retrieve the questions.
+**`Note:`**  I’ve tried my best to collect as many papers as possible.
+If something is missing, it’s likely because that exam was worksheet-based and I couldn’t retrieve the questions.<br>

 ## Courses added: